-Whether you can continue to ride an electric scooter in the rain is a concern for many people.
+Whether you can continue to ride an patinete electrico in the rain is a concern for many people.
 This depends on the intensity of the rain and the scooter’s water resistance capabilities.
 This article will provide detailed information on riding in the rain, including IP ratings, waterproofing tips, risks, and precautions.
 We hope this will help you better understand this topic.

 IP Ratings

-IP ratings are an international standard that evaluates the level of protection a device provides against dust, solid objects, and moisture.
+IP ratings are an international standard that evaluates the level of protection a device provides against dust, objetos solidos, y humedad.
 IP ratings consist of two numbers; the first indicates the device’s dust protection level, and the second indicates its water protection level.
 If either has not been tested, an X is used.
 Some adult electric scooters have varying levels of water resistance, and understanding their IP rating is critical for determining their dust and moisture resistance.

 Common IP Ratings